[Updated most recently September 26, 2015. For details, go to the end of this post.]

 (e) The Vendor shall pay any Litigation Expenses that an Acme Indemnitee incurs in connection with defense of the Nonparty Claim before the Vendor assumes the defense of that Nonparty Claim, except with respect to any period during which the Acme Indemnitee fails to timely notify the Vendor of that Nonparty Claim.
 The Vendor will not be liable for any Litigation Expenses that a Acme Indemnitee incurs in connection with defense of a Nonparty Claim after the Vendor assumes the defense of that Nonparty Claim, other than Litigation Expenses that the Acme Indemnitee incurs in employing counsel in accordance with section 12(d), which Litigation Expenses the Vendor shall pay promptly as they are incurred.

-(f) After the Vendor assumes the defense of a Nonparty Claim, the Vendor may contest, pay, or settle the Nonparty Claim at its discretion without the consent of the Acme Indemnitee only if that settlement (1) does not entail any admission on the part of the Acme Indemnitee that it violated any law or infringed the rights of any Person, (2) has no effect on any other claim against the Acme Indemnitee, (3) provides as the claimant’s sole relief monetary damages that be in full by the Vendor, and (4) requires that the claimant release the Acme Indemnitee from all liability or the Nonparty Claim.
+(f) After the Vendor assumes the defense of a Nonparty Claim, the Vendor may contest, pay, or settle the Nonparty Claim without the consent of the Acme Indemnitee only if that settlement (1) does not entail any admission on the part of the Acme Indemnitee that it violated any law or infringed the rights of any Person, (2) has no effect on any other claim against the Acme Indemnitee, (3) provides as the claimant’s sole relief monetary damages that are paid in full by the Vendor, and (4) requires that the claimant release the Acme Indemnitee from all liability alleged in the Nonparty Claim.

 (g) In this agreement, the following definitions apply:

-“Acme Indemnitee” means Acme, any Affiliate of Acme, each Representative of any of the foregoing, and each of the heirs, executors, successors, and assigns of any of the foregoing.
+“Acme Indemnitee” means Acme, any Affiliate of Acme, each Representative of any of the foregoing, and each of the heirs, executors, successors, and assignees of any of the foregoing.